 2. Chiang Mai, Thailand

 Chiang Mai is one of Thailand’s popular tourist destinations, but it’s a far cry from Bangkok’s daily hubbub.
-Located in the northern countryside surrounded by forested trails, waterfalls and terraced rice paddies, Chiang Mai is a vibrant blend of Buddhist temples, a thriving coffee scene, food markets and welcoming locals who are ready to help you with patience while you stumble over common, everyday Thai phrases.
+Located in the northern countryside surrounded by forested trails, waterfalls and terraced rice paddies, Chiang Mai is a vibrant blend of Buddhist temples, a thriving coffee scene, food markets and welcoming locals who are ready to patiently help while you stumble over common, everyday Thai phrases.

-Once you are done exploring the ancient town – the center of the city – book yourself a fun cooking class, they usually include an introductory market tour.
-You will learn how to whip up a bowl of khao soi (a coconut curry noodle dish from Northern Thailand) while making new friends.
-Other highlights include exploring the Bang Kang Wat artist village (it’s also a great place to base yourself); hiking up the Monk’s Trail to Wat Phra Doi Suthep at sunrise; day-tripping to Thailand’s highest mountain Doi Inthanon; aimlessly meandering through the weekend markets like Jing Jai where local artists sell ceramics, clothes, handmade notebooks and stone jewelry.
+Once you've sufficiently explored the ancient town, or center of the city, book yourself into a cooking class, which usually includes an introductory market tour.
+There, you'll learn how to whip up a bowl of khao soi (a coconut curry noodle dish from Northern Thailand) while making new friends.
+While there, explore the Bang Kang Wat artist village (it’s also a great place to base yourself); hike the Monk’s Trail to Wat Phra Doi Suthep at sunrise; day-trip to Thailand’s highest mountain Doi Inthanon; aimlessly meander through the weekend markets like Jing Jai where local artists sell ceramics, clothes, handmade notebooks and stone jewelry.

 3. Kerala, India